harisbintalat/Restaurant-Management-React-Native/README.md

 # Resturant management in React native

-You just need to add firebase configurationsgit in app.js
+#You just need to add firebase configurations in app.js

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!